uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </p>
 <h3>Career Changers</h3>
 <p>The Career Changers programme aims to attract high calibre graduates who have had a successful professional career with significant experience in their field into  teaching roles and schools where they are needed most.</p>
 </p>It provides help and guidance with the transition from a previous career into teaching.
-Career changers can add the following:</p>
+Career changers can add value to teaching with:</p>
 <ul>
 	<li>previous employment experience</li>
 	<li>industry knowledge</li>